Larpon/mtm/README.md

 mtm
 ===

+# NOTE

+It's been 9 years...
+Support for KDE4 (legacy) has been moved to the `kde4` branch.
+The `master` branch of this repository now supports KDE5/6 (KDE Frameworks 5.x and 6.x).
+Also `mplayer` usage has been removed in favor of `ffmpeg`

 # Media Tool Menu
-## - Convertion between selected formats integrated as KDE4 service menus
+## - Convertion between selected formats integrated as KDE5/6 service menus

 # Author
 Original author: Lars Pontoppidan